 Foreign Language and Area Studies (FLAS) Fellowships for Undergraduates

-UWM’s Center for International Education has been awarded prestigious Title VI National Resource Center (NRC) and Foreign Language and Area Studies (FLAS) Fellowship grants by the US Department of Education.
-Totaling $1.7 million over four years, beginning AY 2018/19, the grants will support a series of interconnected initiatives to strengthen UWM and Wisconsin K-16 students’ participation in meaningful study of languages and global issues.
-FLAS Fellowships will support undergraduates’ intermediate or advanced level (200-level or higher) studies of Arabic, Chinese, Japanese, Korean, Polish, Portuguese*, or Russian.
+UWM’s Center for International Education has been awarded prestigious Title VI National Resource Center (NRC) and Foreign Language and Area Studies (FLAS) Fellowship grants by the US Department of Education .
+Totaling $1.8 million over four years, beginning AY 2018/19, the grants will support a series of interconnected initiatives to strengthen UWM and Wisconsin K-16 students’ participation in meaningful study of languages and global issues.
+FLAS Fellowships will support undergraduates’ intermediate or advanced level (200-level or higher) studies of Arabic, Chinese, Hebrew, Japanese, Korean, Polish, Portuguese*, or Russian.

-There are two types of Fellowship and students may apply for one or both:
+There are two types of Fellowships and students may apply for one or both:

-The Summer 2019 Intensive Language Fellowship awards up to $7,500 for intensive summer study of a language, at an approved US or overseas language program.
-Application Form
+- The Summer 2022 Intensive Language Fellowship awards up to $7,500 for intensive summer study of a language, at an approved US or overseas language program.

-- Plan of study information (for applicants studying abroad or attending a language program during the Fellowship award period).
+- Plan of study information (including information on study abroad or language programs);

 Foreign Language and Area Studies (FLAS) Fellows